 Know before you go!
 Some areas are currently closed to climbing.

-Currently, all rock-climbing activities, including traditional, top rope, belay, lead climbing, bouldering, etc. within the legislative boundaries of Harpers Ferry National Historical Park, in the states of Virginia and West Virginia are closed through a Superintendent's Compendium closure (2021).
+Currently, all rock-climbing activities, including traditional, top rope, belay, lead climbing, bouldering, etc. within the legislative boundaries of Harpers Ferry National Historical Park, in the state of Virginia are closed through a Superintendent's Compendium closure (2021).
 All closures are in effect until the park can complete a climbing management plan.

-Climbing activities within the state of West Virginia within the boundaries of Harpers Ferry National Historical Park are currently closed.
-Specifically, those within the park are Jefferson Rock, Shenandoah Street Cliffs, and all cliffs along Shenandoah Street in the Lower Town of Harpers Ferry, WV.
-These are the only climbing areas within the boundaries of Harpers Ferry National Historical Park.
-Other climbing areas in West Virginia that are not listed here are not within the jurisdiction of the National Park Service.
+Climbing activities within the state of West Virginia within the boundaries of Harpers Ferry National Historical Park are open, except for Jefferson Rock, Shenandoah Street Cliffs, and all cliffs along Shenandoah Street in the Lower Town of Harpers Ferry, WV.

 All climbing activities in Maryland are allowed with the exception of a seasonal closure for nesting peregrine falcons.
 This closure of a portion of the main cliff of Maryland Heights takes place between February 15 and July 31 in order to protect the nesting site(s).
 The closure for peregrine falcon protection is limited to the area where nesting occurs and is determined and adjusted each year.